eveyhuang/ai-scientist/EVALUATE_PROPOSALS_GUIDE.md

 1. **Start Small**: Use `--max-proposals 5` for testing before full runs
 2. **List Options First**: Always run `--list-templates` and `--list-roles` to see available options
+3. **No Role Bias (Recommended)**: By default, evaluations run without role descriptions for unbiased assessment
+4. **Use Roles Sparingly**: Only add `--roles` if you specifically need perspective-based evaluations
-3. **Meaningful Output Names**: Use `--output` with descriptive names for different evaluation runs
+5. **Meaningful Output Names**: Use `--output` with descriptive names for different evaluation runs
-4. **Multiple Perspectives**: Use multiple `--roles` to get diverse feedback
-5. **Template Combinations**: Combine templates for comprehensive analysis
+6. **Template Combinations**: Combine templates for comprehensive analysis
-6. **Monitor Progress**: Check logs for evaluation progress and any errors
+7. **Monitor Progress**: Check logs for evaluation progress and any errors
-7. **Save Outputs**: Store evaluation results for future analysis
+8. **Save Outputs**: Store evaluation results for future analysis
-8. **Version Control**: Keep track of which proposals and templates were used
+9. **Version Control**: Keep track of which proposals and templates were used

 ---